Tee Corinne: Career

+Photo of Ann Bannon taken in 1983 by Corinne.

 Corinne began exhibiting and publishing art and writing in the mid-1960s.

 Her first notable work was in 1975, and is still in print today.
-Aged 27, she realised that although her art education had enabled her to depict male genitals, she had not observed her own since she was a child.
+Aged 27, she realized that although her art education had enabled her to depict male genitals, she had not observed her own since she was a child.
 "I knew that the things we don't have names for, or images of, are the ones we label crazy or bad.
 I believed that reclaiming labial imagery was a route to claiming personal power for women."
 She decided to produce artistic images of vulvas, and self-published the Cunt Coloring Book, reclaiming the word "cunt"; it was later issued by a publisher as Labiaflowers.

 She was a co-facilitator of the Feminist Photography Ovulars (1979–1981) and a co-founder of The Blatant Image, A Magazine of Feminist Photography (1981–1983).
 She was the author of one novel, three collections of short stories, four books of poetry and numerous artists books and small edition publications.

 In 1980, she was one of the ten invited artists whose work was exhibited in the Great American Lesbian Art Show.

 She became adept at representing lesbian sexuality in ways that would elude the male gaze.
 In 1982, she produced a series of photographs called Yantras of Womanlove.
 Concerned with protecting the privacy of her models, she used techniques involving multiple prints, solarization, images printed in negative, and multiple exposures.
 Tee consistently and conscientiously included women of color, large women, older women, and women with disabilities as her subjects.
 Sometimes printers would refuse to print her works and art galleries would refuse to show it.